 Shrine in honor of one of the oldest images of Our Lady, the icon Our Lady of Perpetual Help.

-This shrine is in honor of the the devotion to Divine Mercy, revealed to St. Faustina, a polish nun and mystic.
+This shrine is in honor of the devotion to Divine Mercy, revealed to St. Faustina, a Polish nun and mystic.

 Built in the 1930's this shrine has a distinctive and beautiful Art Deco style.

 37. Carey, Ohio: Basilica of Our Lady of Consolation

 This beautiful shrine holds a statue of Our Lady of Consolation that is an exact replica of statue standing in Luxembourg—where devotion to Our Lady under this title spread in the mid-1600s.

 38. Hubertus, Wisconsin: Shrine of Mary Help of Christians

 Located at the peak of the beautiful landscapes of “Holy Hill,” this shrine is truly a sight to behold from near and far.

 39. San Juan, Texas: Basilica of Our Lady of San Juan del Valle National Shrine

 This shrine hosts over one million visitors per year.
 You should be one of them.